Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost Model

 \subsection{Network Cost of DSVRG}

 To analyse the network cost of DSVRG it is necessary to first define the $\varepsilon$-accuracy of the algorithm.
-Remember that the goal of our analyses is to identify the optimal operating point given a target accuracy.
+Remember that the goal of our analyses is to identify the optimal operating point given a target \eacc.

-The $\varepsilon$-accuracy is defined as and means that for the model with parameters $\tilde{w}$ and any point $s$ the value of the objective function is far from the optimal solution $w^*$ at most by $\varepsilon$.
-It is important to note that the value of $\varepsilon$ must not be confused with the value of the generalisation performance of the learning algorithm.
-Clearly, for convex objective functions, these quantities are related to each other because a more accurate solution translates into a better prediction performance of the model.
+The \eacc is defined as It means that for the model with parameters $\tilde{w}$ the value of the objective function is far from the optimal solution $w^*$ at most by $\varepsilon$.
+The optimal solution $w^*$ is in general unknown.
+We recall that the value of $\varepsilon$ must not be confused with the value of the generalisation performance of the learning algorithm (i.e., model's accuracy).
+Clearly, these quantities are related to each other because a more accurate solution translates into a better quality of the model.
 However, quantifying in advance the exact relation between the two is very difficult (if not impossible) and strongly problem-dependent.

-The optimal solution $w^*$ is in general unknown.
-Therefore, the accuracy is estimated as the change of parameter values across rounds, measured via gradients.
-The intuition is that when the updates do not change significantly from one round to the next, the solution is close to the optimal one (assuming a convex loss function as in DSVRG).
-Specifically, since DSRVG is a gradient-based algorithm, the accuracy is estimated as the squared norm of the gradients, i.e.,

-where $\nabla\mathcal{L}(\bar{w},s)$ is the gradient of the model evaluated on point $s$.
-Therefore, the value of $\varepsilon$ is used as \emph{stopping condition, i.e., the algorithm stops when the estimate of the accuracy drops below this value.}

 As we will show in the following, $\varepsilon$ directly affects the number of communication rounds and therefore both the communication and compute costs.
 Precisely, as stated in \cite{Lee:2015aa}, the relationship between the $\varepsilon$-accuracy and the number of communication rounds between the centre and the devices is expressed by